 Tutors are required to complete training to facilitate this program.
 Training covers topics related to: tutoring adult learners, learning theory, facilitation skills, content delivery, learner evaluation, and mentoring.
 Tutors will be given (online) access to course-related materials, an understanding of the administration policy for the program, and access to a network of tutors.

 This mode involves the delivery of materials through an online learning management system (Moodle).
 The program is divided into three sections, and throughout the program, learners are guided by an in-house mentor.
 The mentor supports the learner through completing the applied skills checklist—the “real world” component of the program that assesses each learner’s application of practical skills.
 Mentors are also a part of most assignments, in which learners discuss ideas and experiences related to the course content.
-There are three start dates for this mode each year: April 1, August 1, and December 1.
+Registration for the online course is now accepted year-round.

 This mode is for experienced individuals looking for a challenge.
 This course covers the same content as the online version, and must be completed within three months.
 Learners must have either three years of experience in the field or have successfully completed Basic Skills Training.
 At the time of registration, learners submit all skills checklists and a current copy of First Aid and Medication Administration certificates.